kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 So given an optical velocity in a reference system (in our case the barycentric system), we can calculate which barycentric frequency we can use as a reference frequency.
-For a conversion between a barycentric frequency and a barycentric velocity we also need to know what the baraycentric frequency increment is.
+For a conversion between a barycentric frequency and a barycentric velocity we also need to know what the barycentric frequency increment is.

 Barycentric/lsrk frequency increments
 --------------------------------------